 With its Hackney Wick site, which existed for decades, Carless recognized the potential as an important industrial location in London.
 And Haltermann demonstrated strategic foresight by choosing Wilhelmsburg.
 The site had access to the river Elbe, had further expansion potential and over the years became one of Hamburg's most important industrial regions.

 However, we are not only future-oriented with new locations.
 In order to meet rising customer demands, Haltermann Carless is continuously investing in its facilities.
-For example, currently we are building a new hydrogenation plant at the Speyer site with an investment volume in the double-digit million range.
+For example, we are currently building a new hydrogenation plant at the Speyer site with an investment volume in the double-digit million range.
 Thus, we are expanding one of our key sites in Germany, which has played an important role for more than 50 years.

 Today as it was 160 years ago - with our strategic location decisions and investments in the future we continue to be dedicated to our customer needs.